Musashi-Sakai Station

 Musashi-Sakai Station (武蔵境駅, Musashi-sakai-eki) is an interchange passenger railway station located in the city of Musashino, Tokyo, Japan, operated by East Japan Railway Company (JR East) and the private railway company, Seibu Railway.

 Lines

 Musashi-Sakai Station is served by the JR East Chūō Main Line, and is also the northern terminus of the short Seibu Tamagawa Line.
-It is not a major transfer station, and only local (all-stations) trains on the Chūō Line stop at Musashi-Sakai.
+It is not a major transfer station, and only the slowest services on the Chūō Rapid Line stop at Musashi-Sakai.

 JR East

 Station layout

 JR Musashi-Sakai Station has two elevated opposed side platforms serving two tracks, with the station building located underneath.
 The station has a Midori no Madoguchi staffed ticket office.